 MEN OF VALOUR

-TO RESPECT WOMEN, ACT WITH AUTHENTICITY AND CHALLENGE POP CULTURE'S STEREOTYPES
+WE EQUIP YOUNG MEN WITH THE TOOLS TO ACT WITH AUTHENTICITY AND CHALLENGE POP CULTURE'S STEREOTYPES

 Valour Workshop is an educational organisation that runs highly interactive workshops for high school boys in areas such as self-mastery, conviction and respect for women.
 Valour strives to break down toxic male stereotyping and believes in promoting a healthy appreciation of what it means to be a man.
 The workshops are run by young male facilitators who teach much-needed messages that combat pop culture influences and help boys to appreciate the contribution that authentic men living with Valour can make to society.